sigasi/sigasi_insights/content/releasenotes/sigasi-4.00.md

 {{< figure src="/img/releasenotes/4.0/xprt.png" alt="Sigasi Studio XPRT license" title="Sigasi Studio XPRT license" link="/img/releasenotes/4.0/xprt.png" >}}

 **Update Notes**: We made huge efforts to make the *"3.8→4.0" update* as smooth as always.
-But in some specific cases, it is possible you'll see an empty editor or a hierarchy view with an error.
+But in some specific cases, it is possible you'll see an empty editor or a Hierarchy View with an error.
 In that case, follow [these steps](#reset-perspective).

 # Block Diagrams for SystemVerilog modules